Low temperature universality in disordered solids: Densities of states for the interacting - system

-The calculation of the gap of the S impurities is more subtle, since there is no small parameter, and the result is of order unity.
+The calculation of the DOS of the S impurities is more subtle, since there is no small parameter, and the result is of order unity.
 Furthermore, the correlation between the interaction and $\tau$ energies is crucial, and must be taken into account.
 We therefore solve the problem using a numerical simulation.
-Neglecting the third term in Eq. (\ref{HintSup}) the values of $E_{\tau}$ are dictated by the second term.
-We are interested in $P(E_S)$, defined by
+We begin by neglecting the $J^{\tau\tau}$ in Eq. (\ref{H-St}), since the values of $E_{\tau}$ are dictated by the $J^{S\tau}$ interaction.
+We are interested in the reduction of the S-TLSs resulting from the correlations with the $\tau$-TLSs which we denote by $P_S(E)$ and define by

 Here $\bar{E}$ is an energy a few times larger than $T_U$ and $U_j$ is the interaction between a given $S$-TLS and $\tau_j$.
 We therefore use the following algorithm: